 - Encourage play time that enhances child development.

 Who is Eligible?

-Residents of Allegany County who are pregnant or delivered a baby within the last two weeks.
+Residents of Allegany County who are pregnant or delivered a baby within the last three months.

 If you have any questions or would like to know more about home visits with Healthy Families, please contact us!
 301-759-5079.

 Infant and Toddler Program